For persons held in custody by the California Department of Corrections and Rehabilitation (“CDCR”):

 For persons held in custody by U.S. Immigration and Customs Enforcement (“ICE”):

-An individual in immigration custody may be held in an ICE facility, private detention center, or local jail, and may have been transported out of state.
-The best way to locate someone in immigration custody is to search ICE’s online locator by the individual’s A-number (“Alien Registration Number”) and country of birth.
+An individual in immigration custody may be held in an ICE facility, private detention center, or county jail, and may have been transported out of state.
+The best way to locate an individual in immigration custody is to search ICE’s online locator by the individual’s A-number (“Alien Registration Number”) and country of birth.
 The online locator requires the A-number to be 9 digits; if the A-number has only 8 digits, add a zero before the number.

-The online locator is not always up to date and will not display information for minors.
-The information remains available for up to 60 days after the individual is released.
+Note that the online locator is not always up to date – for example, an individual’s information remains available for up to 60 days after they are released – and will not display information for minors.